Tool

 3. Sea level rise—Three methods describe the vulnerability of a coastal region to sea level rise: the probability of observing either a static or dynamic coastal response, a Coastal Vulnerability Index, and a probabilistic assessment of shoreline change that uses a Bayesian network approach.

-The Coastal Vulnerability Index (CVI)—available under the sea level rise theme—seeks to objectively determine the relative risks due to future sea level rise for the U.S. Atlantic, Pacific, and Gulf of Mexico coasts.
+The Coastal Vulnerability Index (CVI)—available under the sea level rise theme—seeks to objectively determine the relative risks due to future sea level rise for the United States' ocean coasts.
 The CVI shows a quantified relative risk that physical changes will occur as sea level rises based on tidal range, wave height, coastal slope, shoreline change, geomorphology, and historical rate of relative sea level rise.
 This approach combines a coastal system's susceptibility to change with its natural ability to adapt to changing environmental conditions, and yields a relative measure of the system's natural vulnerability to the effects of sea level rise.